 All big game hunters are required to wear a head covering and an outer garment above the waistline of solid daylight fluorescent orange color, totaling at least 400 square inches.
-This requirement doesn't apply during the elk and moose bow seasons (September 5, 2014 through September 28, 2014) and the "bow only" portion of the bighorn sheep season (October 24, 2014 through October 30, 2014).
+This requirement doesn't apply during the elk and moose bow seasons (September 4, 2015 through September 27, 2015).